 Don't see what you are looking for in our internship postings?
 We have many contacts in a variety of industries.
 It is possible to create your own internship based on your interests by contacting employers directly.
 We can help you with the search process.
 Make an appointment today!

 To discuss internship opportunities, please contact Career Services.
-Log-In to Handshake to see a list of current internship and job opportunities.
+Log-In to Handshake to see a list of current internships and job opportunities.

 Why Get Credit?

 Different students have different reasons.
-Maybe your are looking to have a unique experience, or want to build your resume or learn a new skill.
+Maybe you are looking to have a unique experience, or want to build your resume, or learn a new skill.
 It might be required in your major!
 Maybe you need more elective credit and want to explore a career opportunity.
-Perhaps you have a job that relates to your major, why not get credit for it?
+Perhaps you have a job that relates to your major; why not get credit for it?